 Beyond teaching all the techniques of Gracie Jiu-Jitsu, through Gracie University we also seek to provide our students with the tools for self-discovery and further exploration of the art.
 As Helio Gracie proved decades ago, when he modified the traditional Japanese jiu-jitsu techniques to accomodate his frail physique, it’s not the quality of your instructor, the method of instruction, or the name of your school that determines the rate of progress – it’s the student’s commitment to learning that ultimately determines the level of achievement.
 We don’t just teach them what to learn, we teach them how to learn so that they can ultimately take responsibility for their progress.

-A key component of the Gracie University learning system is the video evaluation process.
+A key component of the Gracie University learning system is the Video Evaluation Process.
 It is the essential quality control mechanism that is missing from all other digital media-based approaches to jiu-jitsu instruction and what finally enabled us to export the complete curriculum with confidence.
 Upon completing the Gracie Combatives course, a Gracie Academy instructor will evaluate a student’s digitally recorded test performance for technical accuracy, efficiency, and proper reflexes in the execution of the newly learned techniques.
-If they pass the test, we will promote them, and they will begin working on the next segment of the curriculum.
+If they pass the test, the student will earn a "Technical Blue Belt," and they will begin working on the next segment of the curriculum.
+In order to earn an "Offiical Gracie Academy Blue Belt," the student would need to pass a Live Verification Test with a Certified Instructor at the Gracie Academy or at an authorized Certified Training Center.